aamershaikh/spring-security-jwt/README.md

                 - accept user id and password
                 - return a jwt as a reponse

+Branch : authenticateApiWithJwt
-   * 3. Intercept all incoming request
+   * 3. Intercept all incoming request via a JwtFilter (OncePerRequestFilter)s

                - extract JWT from the header
-               - validate and set in execution context
+               - validate and set in security context

+   * 4. configure stateless session creation policy to notify spring security to not manage the sessions , instead we are doing it thru JWT